medeirosfilho1/Integration-paeruginosa/README.md

 [Supplementary Table 3](https://github.com/medeirosfilho1/Integration-paeruginosa/blob/main/Supplementary_table_3.xlsx): List of acetate and glycerol central metabolism reactions in P. aeruginosa PAO1 and their flux distribution mentioned in the **Flux Balance and Variability Analysis** subsection of Materials and Methods section.

+The **codes** used for integration through the TRFBA algorithm are available in the authors' repository.
+To access it [click here](http://sbme.modares.ac.ir/trfba-2/).